langchain-ai/langgraph/docs/docs/concepts/auth.md

 LangGraph Platform provides a flexible authentication and authorization system that can integrate with most authentication schemes.
 This guide explains the core concepts and how they work together.

 !!! note "Python only"

-We currently only support custom authentication and authorization in Python deployments.
+    We currently only support custom authentication and authorization in Python deployments with `langgraph-api>=0.0.11`.
 Support for LangGraph.JS will be added soon.

 ## Core Concepts